Marching With Pride

 When I started with Kaiser Permanente four years ago, my wife had health coverage from day one.
 When we went through prenatal care and had our baby, we were treated as a family, and that was really important to us.
 It's wonderful to be a part of an organization that's so outwardly supportive of my family, and about how far we've come as a society.

-Watch our 2015 San Francisco Pride Parade recap video below!
+Watch our 2015 San Francisco Pride Parade recap video!
 If you would like to join an organization where diversity and inclusion are defining characteristics, consider joining the Kaiser Permanente team.

 -